rohan-v-thorat/matlab-functions/README.md

-This repository contains matlab function which are usually used in mechanical domain
+This repository contains Matlab functions which are usually used in the mechanical domain